michaeleliot/NFTTurtle/README.md

 Simple Project Showcasing How to Do a PFP Project

 Overview
 This is a project to showcase my sister's art, and learn basic nft coding.
 It uses [hardhat](https://hardhat.org/) for the environment, ipfs via [Pinata](https://www.pinata.cloud/) for hosting, and the github repo [generative-art-opensource](https://github.com/HashLips/generative-art-opensource) to create the generative images.
+You can see this project deployed to Rickeby [here](https://rinkeby.etherscan.io/address/0x15e4A63356e46999421608D061d5aB92abFFb5f3).

 Creating Generative Art (Optional)
 If you wish to create simple generative art, you can generate the png's via the [generative-art-opensource](https://github.com/HashLips/generative-art-opensource) repo.
 Follow the instructions there, with a few key differences.
 First, instead of having the json and images in one folder, I split them into two with one containing the json and the other containing the png files.
 This is to make the hosting process easier.
 Two, I updated the code to include a script to update the json bas_url for the next step.